How much will my baby sleep?

 Newborn babies sleep a lot (up to 18 hours a day), but your baby will have their own pattern of waking and sleeping.

-- irritable, stressed and more emotional
+- cross, stressed and more emotional

-- unable to concentrate and make decisions
+- unable to focus

 - hungrier than usual.

 A lack of sleep can also lower your immune system, so you are less able to fight off infections.

 Having a good night’s sleep may seem impossible right now.
 But there are things you can do to make things a little easier, until your baby starts sleeping for longer stretches, or through the night.

 Around 2 weeks after your baby’s born your midwife will hand over yours and your baby’s care to a health visitor.
 During the first few visits your health visitor will check your baby’s development after birth and ask how you and your baby are sleeping.
 Try to be honest about how you are coping.
 Remember that it is normal for your baby to wake up at night.
 In fact, most babies are not ready to sleep for longer patches, let alone through the night, until they are at least 6 months old.